 - Machpelah Cemetery, Queens: The one and only, Harry Houdini, the world-famous Magician

-- Moravian Cemetery, Staten Island: Martin Scorsese, the Hollywood film director
+- Moravian Cemetery, Staten Island: Martin Scorsese, the Hollywood film director, already has a family mausoleum waiting for him!

 - Fort Hill Cemetery, Auburn: Harriet Tubman, an American abolitionist, political activist and social reformer